yvnnhong/cse29pa1/README.md

 Takes a UTF-8 encoded string and returns the number of UTF-8 codepoints it represents.

+Returns -1 if there are any errors encountered in processing the UTF-8 string.

 #### Example Usage:
 ```
 char str[] = "Joséph";